coderlupus/coderlupus/README.md

 <details>
   <summary>👨‍💻 More about me</summary>

   - 💬 I was born in 2006, currently living in Brazil.
-I have a great level of english, ....
+I have a great level of english, I started this journey the moment i decided to study at UFRN, I'm loving this journey, the new friends I'm making, amazing teachers and also, great opportunities.

   - ⚡ I enjoy reading, I'm spiritist, I LOVE sports so much, specially volleyball and football 😂!
 I like to say this because I believe that our personal interests contribute to a more refined perception of things and problem-solving.
 </details>